rasika2012/openchoreo/samples/deploying-applications/use-prebuilt-image/access-service-internally/README.md

 # Book Store Sample with Organization-Level Service Visibility

-This sample demonstrates how to deploy two interconnected applications in Choreo - a backend service and a web application - while configuring organization-level visibility for internal service communication.
+This sample demonstrates how to deploy two interconnected applications in Choreo: a backend service and a web application.
+The frontend communicates with the backend service internally.

+Choreo enables this communication through organization-level visibility, allowing seamless interaction between internal services.

 ## What does this sample do?